emberjs/website/source/blog/2015-06-18-ember-data-1-13-released.md

 > Yehuda Katz wrote the first draft of the JSON API specification in May 2013 after hammering out the details in a long discussion with Steve Klabnik at RailsConf.
 JSON API began as a codification of the shared expectations of a single server library for Rails, ActiveModel::Serializers, and a single JavaScript client library, Ember Data

 While Ember Data has supported JSON API since one of early version of JSON API through a community [adapter](	https://github.com/kurko/ember-json-api) started by
 @daliwali and maintained by @kurko, now that JSON API has reached 1.0 it is time for Ember Data to uphold it's part of the bargain and make JSON API a seamless experience.
-While we are keeping support for existing Serializers and Adapters, we consider JSON API *happiest of the happy paths* for using Ember Data, as is it a well designed and comprehensive solution to JSON serialization.
+While **using JSONSerializer, RESTSerializer and ActiveModelSerializer is not deprecated**, we consider JSON API for using Ember Data, as is it a well designed and comprehensive solution to JSON serialization.

 Ember Data 1.13 adds support throughout the stack for JSON Api: